-First up is this street relic of a roundabout (pictured) which for me each time I see it conjures up the odour of Paris’s early medieval pestilence and its associated sounds.
+First up is this street relic of a roundabout (pictured) which for me each time I see it conjures up the odor of Paris’s early medieval pestilence and its associated sounds.

 Then there’s an obscure drinking-water fountain, Fontaine de La Croix du Trahoir; and although Paris takes pride in its free-to-access public drinking water fountains this is one more for ogling at for the erudite features of a doglike-human head from which the water pours.

-Finally there’s the decorative relief on the building itself which takes on the form of hand-moulded stalactites shown to be dripping from the first window level of the building’s edifice.
+Finally, there’s the decorative relief on the building itself which takes on the form of hand-molded stalactites shown to be dripping from the first window level of the building’s edifice.
 Across the street is where you’ll find access to an equally bizarre space, continuing a journey into Paris’s odd nooks and crannies.

 Fontaine de La Croix du Trahoir, Rue de L’Abre Sec, 75001, Paris